ziggyJ/corda/docs/source/hello-world-running.rst

         run vaultQuery contractStateType: com.template.IOUState

-The vaults of Bank of Breakfast Tea and Bank of Big Apples should both display the following output:
+The vaults of Bank of Breakfast Tea and Bank of Big Apples should both display the IOU:

 .. code:: bash